epfml/disco/mobile-browser-based-version/information/CONTRIBUTING.md

 ## TODO list

-To get an overview of who is working on what we use the [project](https://github.com/epfml/disco/projects/7) feature of GitHub as described earlier, this gives us a table with the currents todo’s, what is currently being worked on, and what has been finished.
+To get an overview of who is working on what we use the [project](https://github.com/epfml/disco/projects/7) feature of GitHub as described earlier, this gives us a table with the current TODOs, what is currently being worked on, and what has been finished.

 Each note in the the project can be linked to an issue by tagging it, e.g. add #202 in the note content.
-You cannot assign yourself a note, but you can assign yourself an issue, which is how we can keep track of who his working on what feature.
+You cannot assign yourself a note, but you can assign yourself an issue, which is how we can keep track of who is working on what feature.

 > **Tip** : When creating a new issue, on the right hand side, under the assignees menu, you can also add a project, if you add the `TODO` project, this will directly create a note in our project with the issue